Healthy hydration for kids and teens

 Some drinks that children and teens shouldn’t be consuming are sugary sports drinks and caffeinated beverages.

 The Caring for Kids website, developed and funded by the Canadian Paediatric Society to provide parents with information about their children’s and teen’s health and well-being, warns against giving children sports drinks and caffeinated energy drinks (CEDs).
 While these drinks can give a temporary energy boost, CEDs can also have anywhere from 50 mg to more than 200 mg of caffeine per drink, which surpasses the maximum safe daily limit for children and teens.
 In a 2017 Position Statement, the Canadian Paediatric Society cited adverse events associated with the consumption of CEDs including tachycardia, increases in blood pressure, electrocardiogram changes, vomiting, diarrhea, delusions, and more.
 Pediatricians agree: Energy drinks should never be used instead of water to rehydrate.

 Caring for Kids also advises that sports drinks are not necessary for kids who are participating in routine or play-based physical activity.
 While sports drinks are advertised as being needed to replace fluid and electrolytes lost in sweat, provide fuel during sports, and aid in recovery; for most children and teens, water is still the best way to stay hydrated throughout their sports activities.

-For youth athletes competing in high-intensity sports and/or prolonged events, you can read more about their nutritional needs at Nutrition for your young athlete.
+For athletes competing in high-intensity sports and/or prolonged events, you can read more about their nutritional needs at Nutrition for your young athlete.

 Water for everyone